Man City news: Premier League confirm investigation into possible FFP breach | Goal.com

 Der Spiegel made accusations against the Carabao Cup winners last year in a series of articles substantiated by emails obtained from whistleblower organisation Football Leaks.

-The publication claimed the regime led by Sheikh Mansour's since 2009 topped up multi-million-pound sponsorship deals with Abu Dhabi companies, using their owner's fortune, allowing them to stay within the rules.
+The publication claimed the regime led by Sheikh Mansour since 2009 topped up multi-million-pound sponsorship deals with Abu Dhabi companies, using their owner's fortune, allowing them to stay within the rules.

 Man City have denied any wrongdoing and have welcomed the action taken by UEFA.